rethinkdb/rethinkdb-rs/api/ruby/aggregation/max.md

 * a **field name**, to return the element of the sequence with the largest value in that field;
 * an **index**, to return the element of the sequence with the largest value in that index;
-* a **function**, to apply the function to every element within the sequence and return the element which returns the largest value from the function, ignoring any elements where the function returns `nil` or produces a non-existence error.
+* a **function**, to apply the function to every element within the sequence and return the element which returns the largest value from the function, ignoring any elements where the function produces a non-existence error.

+For more information on RethinkDB's sorting order, read the section in [ReQL data types](/docs/data-types/#sorting-order).

 Calling `max` on an empty sequence will throw a non-existence error; this can be handled using the [default](/api/ruby/default/) command.